joefitzgerald/packer-windows/README.md

 * Support of fullscreen Retina display on a MacBook Pro.
 * WinRM, no more OpenSSH
-* PowerShell attached to taskbar
+* PowerShell attached to taskbar with new features enabled
+* German keyboard layout and timezone

 ### Packer Version